dawoodshahzad07/Dark-Eye-Brightness-Control/README.md

 ## Overview

 The **Brightness Controller** application allows you to adjust your screen brightness and set reminders to take breaks.
-It features a modern and eye-catching user interface built with Tkinter, and includes a system tray icon for easy access.
-The application also supports setting intervals for break reminders to help reduce eye strain.

 ## Features